ADG-DAPT/Telechips-Model-Zoo/tcc750x/Classification/MobileNet/README.md

-# MobileNet Benchmark on TCC750X
+# MobileNet Benchmark on TCC750x

-Below is benchmark data for various **MobileNet models** running on the **TCC750X (N-Dolphin)** platform.
+This section describes benchmark data for various **MobileNet models** running on the **TCC750x (N-Dolphin)**.
-MobileNet is a family of lightweight and efficient convolutional neural networks optimized for **image classification** tasks, especially on **embedded and mobile devices**.
+MobileNet is a family of lightweight and efficient convolutional neural networks optimized for **image classification** tasks, particularly on **embedded and mobile devices**.
 <!-- This benchmark showcases how different MobileNet variants (e.g., V1, V2, V3) perform when compiled, quantized (INT8), and executed on the TCC750X board. -->

 All models are evaluated using the **ImageNet validation dataset** and compiled with the **tc-nn-toolkit**.
-You can click each model name in the table to download the binary ready for deployment on the device.
+Click each model name in the table to download the binary ready for deployment on the device.

 ---